Where Does Head Lice Come From?

 How Is Lice Formed?

-The short explanation to answer is that lice are formed when 2 adult lice of the opposite sex mate.
-Afterwards the female louse lays eggs on the strands of hair.
-After a week to 10 days these eggs will hatch and start the cycle over again.
+The short explanation is that lice are formed when 2 adult lice of the opposite sex mate.
+Afterward, the female louse lays eggs on the strands of hair, gluing them firmly about ¼ inch from the scalp with oil she secretes.
+Over the course of the next week to ten days, the lice grow in the safety of the eggshell and then hatch.
+These immature lice, called nymphs, do nothing but mature while feeding off of blood in the scalp periodically.
+Once mature, a week to 10 days later, these now adult lice will begin to reproduce.
 A detailed explanation can be found at LiceDoctors - How Can I Eradicate Bugs and Lice Eggs?

 A nit is a lice egg.
 Lice eggs are laid after mating by a female louse and are stuck firmly to the strands of hair.
 Often when head lice treatment fails, it is because all of the nits are not removed.
 None of the products on the market today penetrates the shell of the egg, so the only way to ensure the eradication of lice and break the lice life cycle is to ensure all viable nits are removed from the hair.